 Data quality management provides tools to assist in the successful delivery of products and services by standardizing processes and increasing workflow efficiencies.

-Life cycle phase describes a result's state within the quality assurance (QA) or quality control (QC) process.
-There are three phases in a result's life cycle: Review, Correction, and Verification.
-Status information provides more information on how a record has been reviewed, corrected, or verified, and includes who has moved the record to a new phase and when.
+Error results and their life cycle describes an error result's state within the quality assurance (QA) or quality control (QC) process.
+There are three cycles in an error result's life cycle: review, correction, and verification.
+Status information provides updates on how a record has been reviewed, corrected, or verified, and includes who changed the error to a new cycle and when.

-A session organizes results discovered from automated validation and visual inspection.
+A session organizes error results discovered during automated validation or visual inspection.
 Sessions define a series of validation and quality control transactions performed by data checks or manual review.
-Sessions are stored in a Reviewer workspace, and are a resource in projects to facilitate data correction tasks.
+Sessions are stored in a Reviewer workspace and are an item in ArcGIS Pro projects to facilitate data correction tasks.
+Sessions are created and deleted using the Create Reviewer Session and Delete Reviewer Session geoprocessing tools.